syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### TickStrokeThickness

-Change the thickness of the major ticks by using the `TickStrokeThickness` property.
+Using the 'TickStrokeThickness' property to change the thickness of the major ticks.

 {% tabs %}